Pōwhiri: Karanga and pōwhiri action chant

-A kaikaranga often wears black as a sign of mourning for the dead.
+Kaikaranga often dress in black as a sign of mourning for the dead.

+Kaikaranga do not always wear black.

 Except when there is a wero, the pōwhiri begins when a woman from the hosts starts a karanga ('call'), which is a long, high-pitched wailing chant that ends in a fading, falling pitch.
 The beginning of the karanga signals to the visitors that they should begin walking onto the marae ātea ('open courtyard in front of the meeting house').
 The order in which the visitors form up depends on the kawa of the marae.
 In some areas men go first, in other areas women lead.
 Sometimes three or four kaikaranga ('callers') may call the visitors.

 The words of a karanga follow a pattern, but they are not set, and the caller varies them according to the purpose of the gathering, and the identity of the visitors in the party being welcomed.
 The karanga will usually welcome the visitors and invoke the dead.
 It may refer by name to the visitors' tribe or hapū, their ancestors, and their significant landmarks, such as rivers and mountains.
 It will typically invite the visitors to bring the spirits of their dead to be mourned.
 Kaikaranga often wear black as a sign of mourning.

 The karanga is considered sacred.
 It is the first words that pass between the people of the marae and the visitors.
 The karanga conveys the mana of the marae and the caller is aware of her responsibility.
 Kaikaranga are typically women who are at least 60 years old and are recognised callers at the marae.
 Young women do not karanga unless there is no older woman to do it.
 Younger women often do not karanga while their mother, grandmother or elder sister is still alive, unless the elder relative has relinquished to them their own right to karanga.
 While women are often not permitted to give a whaikōrero ('formal speech') on the marae ātea, it is women who do the karanga, and if a woman with mana is not present (or willing) to call, the pōwhiri should not proceed and men will not be doing any whaikōrero.